 Save the Children has worked in Indonesia for more than threes decades.
 In recent years, it has responded to nearly all minor, medium-sized and major natural disasters in the country.
 In addition to providing immediate relief to children and families after a disaster, we help communities prepare for emergencies and reduce risks posed by disasters in the future.

 The Asia tsunami of December 26, 2004 struck Indonesia with what could be called the biggest catastrophe in modern history.
 Thanks to the outpouring of support from donors, the once devastated province of Aceh is a remarkably different place than in the aftermath of the December 2004 tsunami.
 Today, it is bustling with vibrant communities, new businesses and bright hopes for the future.
-Read a comprehensive report about our efforts: REBUILDING LIVES AFTER THE TSUNAMI: THE CHILDREN’S ROAD TO RECOVERY

-Unless otherwise noted, facts and statistics have been sourced from Save the Children’s 2012 State of the World’s Mothers report.
-You can access detailed data here.
+Unless otherwise noted, facts and statistics have been sourced from Save the Children’s 2017 End of Childhood Report.